pa-innovation/ha-doppler/README.md

 countries, the postal code will often work if followed by a space and the country name.
 If the postal code doesn't work try the city name followed by the country name.

+### Rainbow Display

+-Targets
+First, targets should be selected.
+This can be a set of areas, devices, or entities associated with one or more dopplers.

+-Speed
+Adjusts the speed at which the rainbow traverses the screen.
+0 turns this mode off, 1 is the fastest and higher numbers make the rainbow move more slowly.

+-Day/Night/Both
+Determines whther the rainbow is active according to the lightsensor.
+Day makes the rainbow active when the lightsensor sees daylight.
+Night makes the rainbow active when the lightsensor detects night.
+Both makes the rainbow always active.
+Note that the rainbow will be at the day or night brightness selected by the Day and Night Display entities in the device settings.

 ## Things we would like to change/add